 “Tech conferences are notoriously bad at putting together gender-diverse speaker lineups… but look what Mozilla has done!
 Their speaker lineup consists of 78% women, a whopping 79% of whom are women of color!”

 You will see this at the festival, where people of varying ages and backgrounds are represented on the main stage each year (our youngest speaker was 9 years old).
 The Youth Zone encourages the young and young at heart to not only actively participate, but lead sessions themselves.
-And finally, free creche is available for parents to allow participation among families.

 Here are a few festival moments that highlight what inclusivity means to us